mdl29/scratchy/doc/frontend/frontend.md

   > display description room and if a user wrinting in the input

 - messages :
-  >display messages
+  > Display a list of messages

 - room-list :
-  > display all created rooms
+  > display all joined room

    --> room-entry :
-    > when the user click on the room, he can change her name, description or delete this room
+    > when the user click on the room, he can change it name and description

 - room-editor :
   > when the user click on it, he can create a room